Marketing Planning: 7 Keys to Successful Campaigns

 For example, Google Analytics can help track website conversions or use an Excel sheet to compare your spending against the actual ROI.

 5 Common Mistakes to Avoid When Devising a Marketing Plan

 Imitating competitors: The most obvious marketing plan is your competitors’ plan.
-It is easy to assume that their plans will work out fine for you since it works for them.
-However, this may not always be the case.
-Your brand should determine a unique selling proposition, or USP, that sets you apart from your major competition.
-All your marketing efforts should revolve around this USP.
+If it works for them, it should work for you.
+However, this isn't always the case.
+Instead, determine a unique selling proposition, or USP, that sets you apart.

-Not targeting repeat customers: Repeat customers are essential for any business.
-Studies reveal repeat customers tend to spend 15 percent more than new prospects.
-Also, repeat customers have a higher conversion rate at 70 percent compared to new customers, whose conversion rate stands at 20 percent.
+Not targeting repeat customers: Studies reveal repeat customers tend to spend 15 percent more than new prospects.
 When creating a marketing plan, put in place strategies to market directly to existing customers for increased profit.
-You can incorporate direct marketing methods like emails.

-Focusing on a broad audience: Targeting a broad audience that comprises everyone likely to use your brand can be a costly mistake.
-By focusing on a wide demographic, you risk diluting your message.
+Focusing on a broad audience: Targeting a broad audience can be a risk that can dilute your message.
 Instead, create a specific customer profile and develop a marketing plan to best meet their needs.
-If you wish to target a broad audience, it’s often better to create different strategies tailored to each demographic.

 Aiming for multiple outcomes: A marketing plan that attempts to achieve too many outcomes is doomed to fail.
-It’s foolhardy to aim at increasing engagements, acquiring new leads, and driving sales from one campaign.
-Narrow your goals down to one or two objectives and customize your marketing plan to achieve only that, focusing your efforts to attain the greatest success.
+Narrow your goals down to one or two objectives and customize your marketing plan to achieve only that.